What Should I Do If My Dog is Coughing & Gagging

 Heart Disease

 When your heart is not properly pumping blood through it, fluid can build up in the lungs.
 Heart disease is one of the leading causes of pet fatalities, and coughing can either be a sign or a side effect.
-This cough will be most prevalent when they’re laying down, if this occurs call your vet to make an appointment.
+This is not always a persistent cough, but it will be most prevalent when they’re lying down.
+If this occurs, call your vet to make an appointment.
+Dogs with an early detection of heart disease can thrive if placed on the right treatment plan!

 Other Causes